gradido/gradido/docu/login_server.api.md

   - `role`: role of user currently only "none" or "admin"
   - `username`: not used yet
-- `clientIP`: should be the same as where the js-client is running, else maybe a man-in-the-middle attacks is happening or nginx was wrong configured.
+- `clientIP`: should be the same as where the js-client is running, else maybe a man-in-the-middle attacks is happening or
+- `hasElopage`: only present if hasElopage was set to true in request, true if user has an elopage account nginx was wrong configured.
 - `session_id`: can be also negative